pen-lang/pen/doc/src/guides/ffi.md

 ## Importing functions in foreign languages

-You can import a function in a foreign language using [foreign import statements](/references/language/syntax.md#foreign-import-statement).
-You need to specify the function's calling convention, name and type.
+You can import functions in foreign languages using [foreign import statements](/references/language/syntax.md#foreign-import-statement) which specify the functions' calling convention, names and types.
+Then, the functions are available under the names.

 ```pen
 import foreign "c" foo \(number, number) number